yvelikova/axway-open-docs/content/en/docs/apigtw_install/metrics_db_install.md

 ### Install a third-party JDBC database

+* You must ensure that you have the correct credentials to execute the setup scripts and to access the database for operations on the tables created by the scripts.
-You must install a JDBC-compliant database to store the monitoring and transaction data.
+* You must install a JDBC-compliant database to store the monitoring and transaction data.
 Axway provides setup scripts for the following databases:

     For details on supported database versions, see [API Gateway Installation Guide - Prerequisites](/docs/apigtw_install/system_requirements).

     For details on how to install your chosen third-party JDBC database, see your database product documentation.

-{{< alert title="Note" color="primary" >}}You must ensure that you have the correct credentials to execute the setup scripts and to access the database for operations on the tables created by the scripts.{{< /alert >}}

 ### Install API Manager

-You must install API Manager to use it to view the monitoring data in the metrics database.
-For more details, see the [Install API Manager](install_api_mgmt).
+* You must install API Manager to use it to view the monitoring data in the metrics database.
+For more details, see the [Install API Manager](/docs/apigtw_install/install_api_mgmt).

-{{< alert title="Note" color="primary" >}}You do not need to install API Gateway Analytics to view monitoring data in API Manager only.{{< /alert >}}
+* You do not need to install API Gateway Analytics to view monitoring data in API Manager only.

 ## Add third-party JDBC driver files